aliclark/fomostore/README.md

 A master-master node cluster which replicates data.

 A write is considered successful if k+1 nodes have accepted the data in memory, where k is maximum simultaneous failures.
+The writer itself is included in counting of maximum simultaneous failures.

 A read is considered valid if 1 node has the value, plus k nodes are either unresponsive to read requests (they are failed or re-synchronizing), or have the value present.